 If only a nation as powerful and vulnerable as the United States had the option of defining exactly which types of wars it wages.
 Reality, alas, seldom cooperates.
 Over the centuries, U.S. presidents of all political persuasions have found it necessary to send troops to fight adversaries ranging from the Barbary pirates to Filipino insurrectos to Haitian cacos to Vietnamese communists to Somali warlords to Serbian death squads to Taliban guerrillas to al Qaeda terrorists.
 Unlike traditional armies, these enemies seldom met U.S. forces in the open, which meant that they could not be defeated quickly.
 To beat such shadowy foes, American troops had to undertake the time-intensive, difficult work of what’s now known as counterinsurgency, counterterrorism, and nation building.

-There is little reason to think the future will prove any different, since conflict within states continues to break out far
+There is little reason to think the future will prove any different, since conflict within states continues to break out far more frequently than conflict among states.
+Although the world has not seen a purely conventional war since the Russian invasion of Georgia in 2008, more than 30 countries -- including Colombia, Iraq,

 - Full website and iPad access